-The USDAC’s Cabinet is a citizen-led, policy-oriented leadership group of recognized experts in aspects of cultural organizing, development, and policy, each serving a two-year renewable term.
+The USDAC’s Cabinet is a citizen-led, policy-oriented leadership group of recognized experts in aspects of cultural organizing, development, and policy.
 Cultural policy touches on support for artists and institutions, education, communications, the built environment, leisure, immigration, social inclusion and the right to heritage—and much, much more.

 How do economic development policies affect the cultural life of rural communities?
 When policymakers choose to spend large portions of our commonwealth on the world’s largest war and incarceration systems, how does that statement of national priorities affect our collective culture?
 Where in the cultural landscape do tax breaks and subsidies go?
 What cultures are valued for preservation?
 How do education policies affect our creativity and therefore our future?

 Policy statements and actions are woven through all the USDAC’s work.
 For two major policy-related documents, see An Act of Collective Imagination: The USDAC’s First Two Years of Action Research, September 2015; and Standing for Cultural Democracy: The USDAC’s Policy and Action Platform, November 2016.
 Be sure to enlist as a Citizen Artist to follow the Cabinet's members, ideas, and actions!